mercredi 28 janvier 2009

 This is a second translation of my French poem, Les Maudites.
 I have decided again not to concerm myself with the exact end rhymes nor the rhyme scheme nor the eight-foot meter of the original, but to proceed even more loosely than i did with the first translation.
 This one, I think, is much more successful than the first.

-cycle of hard nights
+Another cycle of hard nights

 How I hate my ripened soul!